 - Ask ahead of time what the format of the interview will be.

-- Take a look at some sample questions.
+- Take a look at some sample interview questions.
 This is not a comprehensive list of possible interview questions, but it will give you some idea of what interviews may look like.

 - Look at feedback from students who have interviewed at the school previously on the Student Doctor Network.
 But remember, everyone’s interview experience is unique, so don’t plan for your interview entirely based off of others’ experiences.